Omarosa reveals recording of President Trump from day after she was fired

 Omarosa Manigault Newman, the former "Apprentice" contestant who became a White House aide, has provided an audio recording that she says is from 2017 and on which President Donald Trump expresses surprise that she'd been fired from his administration.

-The tape, which was played exclusively Monday on "Today" and sparked a harsh attack from Trump on Manigault Newman just hours later, appears to show the president having no idea that she had been dismissed by his chief of staff, John Kelly.
+The tape, which was played exclusively Monday on the "Today" show and drew a harsh attack from Trump on Manigault Newman just hours later, appears to show the president having no idea that she had been dismissed by his chief of staff, John Kelly.

-“Omarosa?
-Omarosa what’s going on?
-I just saw on the news that you’re thinking about leaving?
-What happened?”
-Trump is heard saying on the tape, which Manigault Newman said was made one day after her termination in December 2017 when Trump called her.
+"Omarosa?
+Omarosa what's going on?
+I just saw on the news that you're thinking about leaving?
+What happened?"
+Trump is heard saying on the tape, which Manigault Newman said was made when the president call her one day after her termination in December last year.

 She responds, "General Kelly came to me and said that you guys wanted me to leave."